 Originally planning to work in television production, his interest turned to computers while working on an undergraduate internship at Square One TV, a children’s mathematics show produced by the Children’s Television Workshop in New York City.

-Fred Hees is a Local Area Network Administrator for the College of Education and Human Services at Southern Illinois University Carbondale.
-He also provides technical support and database administration for various grants and projects including TRIS.
+Fred Hees is a Local Area Network Administrator at Southern Illinois University Carbondale.
+He also provides technical support and database administration for various colleges, schools, departments, grants and projects including TRIS.

-Fred holds a bachelors degree in Computer Science from Southern Illinois University and has been with the College of Education and Human Services since 1983.
+Fred holds a bachelors degree in Computer Science from Southern Illinois University and has been with the SIU since 1983.